 Contact Plus Precautions are intended to prevent transmission of infectious agents that spread through contact such as Clostridium difficile, Norovirus and Candida Auris.

 Healthcare personnel caring for patients on Contact Plus Precautions must:

-- Place patient in private room (door may be kept open). - Adhere to strict hand hygiene on entry & hand washing on exit and between tasks. - Hand washing is necessary after caring for a patient on Contact Plus Precautions because alcohol will not remove or kill C. diff spores - Wear a gown & glove for all interactions that may involve contact with the patient or potentially contaminated areas in the patient's environment.
-Discard gowns and gloves in patient room. - Limit the movement/transport of patients from room for essential purposes only. - Dedicate the use of non-critical patient care equipment to a single patient, use disposables when possible. - Disinfect reusable care equipment between patients with Yellow Top PDI® Bleach wipes.
-Allow surfaces to remain wet for 4 minutes.
+- Place patient in private room (door may be kept open). - Adhere to strict hand hygiene on entry & hand washing on exit and between tasks. .
+Hand washing is necessary after caring for a patient on Special Contact Precautions because alcohol will not remove or kill C. diff spores

+- Wear a gown & gloves for all interactions that may involve contact with the patient or potentially contaminated areas in the patient's environment. - Limit the movement/transport of patients from room for essential purposes only. - Dedicate the use of non-critical patient care equipment to single patient, use disposables when possible. - Disinfect reusable care equipment between patients with bleach wipes.